 -

-The Strategic Pivot: If you are trying to manage a strict bankroll during the volatile NBA and NHL playoffs, paying a 5% tax just to fund your account destroys your expected value.
-Unless it is an absolute emergency right before tip-off, you should avoid credit cards and utilize a fee-free method like PayPal or a standard ACH bank transfer.
+The Strategic Pivot: If you are trying to manage a disciplined bankroll, willingly paying a tax just to load your account instantly destroys your mathematical expected value.
+Unless you are in an absolute emergency trying to beat a closing line right before tip-off, you should avoid credit cards entirely and utilize a reliable, fee-free method like PayPal or a standard bank transfer.

 Credit Cards and Responsible Gambling